citusdata/citus-benchmark/README.md

-# HammerDB OSS-TPC-C and CH benchmarking tool
+# HammerDB TPROC-C and CH benchmarking tool for Citus and PostgreSQL

 This repository contains utility scripts/files that are used to run the [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/) on Citus and regular PostgreSQL.